 Recommendation ITU-T H.248.64 has in scope ITU-T H.248 media gateways with connection models using only IP-based ITU-T H.248 streams/terminations.
 The different modes of IP packet forwarding (in the ITU-T H.248 bearer path) are described.
 This Recommendation further defines an ITU-T H.248 package for discriminating such modes and protocol elements for the so-called IP router forwarding method.
 Further ITU-T H.248 packages provide capabilities for service enhanced packet forwarding with respect to the support of additional network address translation.

+This revision clarifies the delivery process of an incoming packet to the H.248 Context/Termination/Stream to contain consistency with ITU-T Recommendation H.248.79.

 1 Scope

 An ITU-T H.248 media gateway (MG) may provide ITU-T H.248 IP-to-IP contexts, which implies an IP forwarding function (in the ITU-T H.248 bearer path or IP data path).
 There are many different forwarding functions possible, dependent on the set of packet processing functions executed, and dependent on whether the MG behaves as a host or a hop system.
 Two basic forwarding functions may be identified: